doctorfree/RoonCommandLine/README.md

 but your system may differ.
 Double check where this directory got created by the "pip install roonapi" command.

+Python has global and per-user site-packages directories.
+To find your Python user site-packages directory, issue the command:

+    $ python -m site --user-site

+To find your Python global dist-packages directory, issue the command:

+    $ python -c 'import site; print(site.getsitepackages())'

+The roonapi module should be in your user site-packages directory.

 Alternatively, you can patch the Python Roon API roonapi module directly rather than patching the pyroon source code and copying it in.
 To perform this direct patch, follow these steps: